Spranc-Labs/heyho-sync-be/postman/README.md

 ### 1. Import Files into Postman

+**Important**: Use Postman Desktop App (v10.0+) for best compatibility.

-1. Open Postman
+1. Open Postman Desktop App
 2. Click **Import** button (top left)
-3. Drag and drop both JSON files OR click "Upload Files" and select:
+3. Select **files** tab
+4. Click **Upload Files** and select both:
    - `HeyHo_Sync_API.postman_collection.json`
    - `HeyHo_Sync_API.postman_environment.json`
-4. Click **Import**
+5. Click **Import**
+6. Verify both items appear in your Collections and Environments

+**If import fails**:
+- Ensure you're using Postman Desktop App (not web version)
+- Try importing one file at a time
+- Check Postman version is v10.0 or higher
+- Verify JSON files are not corrupted (open in text editor to check)

 ### 2. Select Environment